|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "I continued my course directly at the enemy aircraft, expecting to get his fuselage in the heavy part of my wing.
 He started firing, but must have observed my approach and changed course.
 I continued to dive and the leading edge of my right wing went through his fuselage approx. in the middle of the canopy.
 I went to ram the plane, the wing went through the canopy and blew it up.
 There were pieces on fire and falling everywhere.
 My plane started falling and flipping over.
 The oxygen mask had me blinded for a while."

-The wreckage of this Zero is unknown.
-On January 28, 1997 the Courier Mail (Brisbane) claimed:
+The crash site of this Zero is unknown.
+On January 28, 1997 the Courier Mail (Brisbane) claimed a Zero was found by Arthur Seekee "relatively intact... near Thursday Island" and believed to be one of two shot down.

 Thanks to A. T. House for additional information